The Full Text of

 soak your little cloths right after you take them off;

-when buying cotton to make yourself a nice blouse, be sure that it doesn't have gum on it, because that way it won't hold up well after a wash;
+have gum on it, because that way it won't hold up well after a wash;

 soak salt fish overnight before you cook it;

-is it true that you sing benna in Sunday school ?;
+is it true that you sing benna in Sunday school?;

 always eat your food in such a way that it won't turn someone else's stomach;